fenago/datascience-ml-next-level/Lab07-Merging, Joining, and Concatenating/Lab_6.md

 Coding Challenge
 ----------------------

-We\'re almost at the end of our exploration; thanks for joining us!
-Let\'s practice the concepts introduced in the previous sections.

 The datasets for this coding challenge are located within the [restaurant] folder.
 This is a collection of tables related to operations in a fictional dining establishment.
 The